THE DOCTORAL PROGRAM IN PHILOSOPHY

 Though desirable, completion of these documents is not required for the DRC.
-But the work done in the DRC should place the student in a position to complete them expeditiously and submit them soon thereafter for a Dossier Review, so that they can devote the main bulk of their time to the dissertation itself.
-Students should approach a member of the faculty whom they would like to direct the DRC the term before the student enrolls in it, and they should decide together in advance on the content and specific writing requirements for the DRC.
+But the work done in the DRC should place the student in a position to complete them expeditiously and submit them soon thereafter for a Dossier Review, so that the student can devote the main bulk of their time to the dissertation itself.
+Students should approach a member of the faculty whom they would like to direct the DRC the term before the beginning of the term the DRC occurs.
+The student and the DRC director should decide together and in advance on the content and specific writing requirements for the DRC.

 b.
 Dossier & Dossier Review

 The student may submit the dossier at any time after the completion of the DRC.
-At that point, the student will select two faculty members other than their advisor for the DRC as dossier readers, again with an eye towards the eventual constitution of the dissertation committee (and again with no obligation on the part of either party).
-The readers will provide written reports to both the student and the Graduate Studies Committee, regarding whether the student has identified a viable dissertation topic and has sufficiently developed the work such that, with minor revisions, the student can proceed to a successful prospectus defense in short order.
+At that point, the student will select two faculty members other than their DRC director as dossier readers, again with an eye towards the eventual constitution of the dissertation committee (and again with no obligation on the part of either party).
+The readers will provide written reports to the student, the DRC director, and the Graduate Studies Committee; these reports should assess whether the student has identified a viable dissertation topic and has developed the work to the point that, with minor revisions, the student can proceed to a successful prospectus defense in short order.
 The reports should include constructive feedback on both documents, with an eye towards revision, so that any major changes can be sorted out at this stage, before lauching on the dissertation itself.

 Once the department has approved the dossier, the student should review the constitution of his or her dissertation committee, in consultation with his or her advisor, and make any desired changes.
 The committee should then meet as a whole to discuss the next steps and talk about a date for a prospectus defense.
 As the student has already written a draft of the prospectus and received feedback from likely members of the committee, it should be possible to make any necessary changes and submit a final version soon thereafter.

-Formulation of a prospectus will normally proceed in tandem with substantive work on the dissertation.
-The committee (or at least the philosophy members thereof) will hold a meeting with the student to discuss the prospectus, after which they will decide whether to accept it and notify the department thereof.
+The prospectus defense is a meeting between the committee (or at least the philosophy members thereof) and the student to discuss the prospectus.
+The committee will decide on the basis of the meeting whether to accept the prospectus and notify the department thereof.

 Back to top

-All candidates who (i)have completed their Dossier Reading Course and (ii) are not currently on the job market are required to attend the Candidacy Seminar each Fall term.
+All candidates who (i) have completed their Dossier Reading Course, and (ii) are not currently on the job market, are required to attend the Candidacy Seminar each Fall term.
 (Candidates who have not yet completed the Dossier Reading Course are encouraged to attend.)
-The seminar does not require formal enrollment with the Registrar, does not issue in a credit or grade, and so does not count toward the M.A. or Ph.D. course requirement, though it is a requirement of the Ph.
-D. degree.
+The seminar does not require formal enrollment with the Registrar, and does not issue a credit or grade.
+Thus it does not count toward the MA or PhD course requirement, though it is a requirement of the PhD degree.
 The seminar is intended to help with students' progress and give them additional feedback.
-The Placement Officer will schedule the presentations of thesis work and faculty members to be present, with each student will be required to make at least one presentation during the term.
+The Placement Officer will schedule the presentations of dissertation work and faculty members to be present, and each student will be required to make at least one presentation during the term.